 Experience Sri Lanka like a local

 Over the course of my travels, I’ve learnt that there’s no better way to experience a country than through the lens of its locals.
-On my most recent trip to Sri Lanka (in December 2015), I stayed at unique Airbnb homes, and ended up becoming good friends with many of my local hosts.
+Across Sri Lanka, I stayed at unique Airbnb homes, and ended up becoming good friends with many of my local hosts.
 When I research Airbnbs, I try to pick offbeat locations and look for reviews that suggest that you actually get to spend time with your hosts.
 Who knows what adventures and perspectives it might lead you to?

 What were your favorite experiences in Sri Lanka?
 Which ones do you want to do most?